ZFordDev/SnapBoard/README.md

 SnapBoard is part of the **SnapDock ecosystem** — a family of tools built to be:

-- minimal
+- Minimal
-- local‑first
+- Local‑first
-- offline
+- Offline
-- fast
+- Fast
-- beautiful
+- Beautiful
-- distraction‑free
+- Distraction‑free

-Every component is designed to feel lightweight, responsive, and intentional.
+Every component is designed to feel lightweight and responsive.

 ---